Everything You Need To Know About The

-We, the people of the United States of America, have a nipple fixation we can't seem to shake.
-We paint 'em on our nails, petition for them on social media, buy little stick-on faux nips that come in "cold" and "freezing" options, match our lipstick to our areolas... it seems we'll never tire of finding ways to make Europeans shake their heads at us.
+Real talk: the world currently is caught up in a nipple fixation we can't seem to shake.
+We paint 'em on our nails, petition for them on social media, buy little stick-on faux nips that come in "cold" and "freezing" options, match our lipstick to our areolas...

 But let them laugh as they lounge nude on the beach.
 We're finally getting more comfortable baring our bodies and taking charge of them — and that's a good thing.
 For some, that means accepting their stretch marks, cellulite, and breasts exactly as they are; for others, it means making the choice to alter them.
 And according to a survey conducted by The Plastic Surgery Group and the doctors we spoke to, more and more women are opting for the latter when it comes to their nipple and areolas.